ITT23/assignment-07-touch-device-die_teilnehmner/documentation.md

 ![Filtered Contours](assets/filtered_contours.png "Filtered Contours")

-To translate the contours into coordinates, we constructed an enclosing circle around it, retrieved the x and y values of the center, and sent a DIPPID event with these coordinates.
+To translate the contours into coordinates, we draw bounding boxes around them, retrieve the x and y values of the center, and send a DIPPID event with these coordinates.

 ## Hover and Touch Distinction